-Kintaro Pan ～A Bakery Beloved by Locals for 98 Years~
+Kintaro Pan ～A Japanese Bakery Beloved by Locals for 98 Years~

 “Pan” means bread in Japanese and surprisingly to some, bread is incredibly popular in Japan.
 No matter where you go, you will always find a bakery.
 But today I will be talking about a very special bakery that is just 2 minutes away from SEKAI HOTEL Fuse.
 This treasure of a bakery is called Kintaro Pan.